Deraclassic/taskmanagementsystem/README.md

 - **Dependencies**:
     - **Spring Security**: Secures the application with JWT authentication.
     - **Lombok**: Reduces boilerplate code by generating getters, setters, and other common methods.
+    - **Eureka Client**: Registers the service with the Eureka Server for discovery.
     - **Spring Web**: Provides necessary functionality to build RESTful web services.
     - **Spring Boot Starter Data JPA**: Simplifies data access using Java Persistence API (JPA).
     - **MySQL Driver**: Enables communication between the application and the MySQL database.